4d/docs/website/translated_docs/fr/REST/$method.md

             "errCode": 1046
         },
         {
-            "message": "The entity# 1 in the \"Persons\" datastore class cannot be saved", "componentSignature": "dbmg",
+            "message": "The entity# 1 in the \"Persons\" dataclass cannot be saved", "componentSignature": "dbmg",
             "errCode": 1517
         }